rickiey/ipfs-x/README.md

 + Arweave
 + Walrus

-在运行或构建本项目之前，请确保满足以下条件：

-安装 Go（版本 >= 1.18）
-安装 IPFS 并确保IPFS节点正在运行
-（可选）配置其他存储系统的访问凭证（如Pinata API密钥、Walrus账户等）
+Before running or building this project, please ensure the following conditions are met:

+Install Go (version >= 1.18)
+Install IPFS and ensure the IPFS node is running (Optional) Configure access credentials for other storage systems (such as Pinata API keys, Walrus accounts, etc.)

-## 基础功能
+## Basic Features

-+ 本地文件获取CID
-+ 本地文件上传到IPFS网络
-+ 下载IPFS网络上的文件
++ Get CID for local files
++ Upload local files to the IPFS network
++ Download files from the IPFS network

-## 交互功能
+## Interactive Features

-+ 上传文件到其他存储系统，附带IPFS的CID

-### 上传到 walrus

-1. 获取文件CID
++ Upload files to other storage systems with IPFS CID

+### Upload to Walrus

+1. Get the file CID
-2. 上传文件到walrus，携带metadata {cid: CID}
+2. Upload the file to Walrus with metadata {cid: CID}